meyaley/ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
-Ansible is able to perform consistently and automatically across multiple machines.
+- Ansible is able to perform consistently and automatically across multiple machines.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker
-- ...
+- Install Python
+- Install Docker python module
-- ...
+- Use more memory
+- Download and launch a docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.